01 of 03

 - Using a plastic putty knife or a caulk removing tool (see next page), scrape the old caulking away.
 It will come off in chunks or may pull away from the wall in a long strip.

-- Inspect the seams carefully and use the plastic putty knife or scraper to remove any visible debris remaining.
+- Scrutinize the seams and use the plastic putty knife or scraper to remove any visible debris remaining.

-- Use a clean cloth moistened with alcohol to thoroughly clean the surfaces.
+- Use a clean cloth moistened with alcohol to clean the surfaces thoroughly.
 Let the surfaces dry completely before applying new caulk.

 03 of 03